bincentc/IT-and-OT-Convergance/README.md

 ## 🙏 Acknowledgments

-Special thanks to our instructors and peers at BCIT, and to the open-source and cybersecurity communities whose tools and guidance shaped this work.
+Thanks to the BCIT instructors for their guidance, and to open-source communities whose tools and frameworks made this project possible.